 Welcome to Isothermal Community College-your community college.
 At Isothermal, we provide opportunities for people to be the best that they can be, and we do it at an affordable price.
-For almost 50 years, we have been educating our students for transfer to four-year colleges; preparing our students for jobs through workforce training; working with industry on customized training; and providing opportunities in adult education, continuing education and technical education.
+For over 50 years, we have been educating our students for transfer to four-year colleges; preparing our students for jobs through workforce training; working with industry on customized training; and providing opportunities in adult education, continuing education and technical education.
 In today's world, learning is truly a lifelong experience.
 And whatever your stage in life, Isothermal has something for you-something that will improve your future.
+At Isothermal, it is our mission to see you "Start Strong.
+Finish Stronger".
 This is your school, we invite you to take advantage of it and make the most of it.
 Welcome to the Isothermal family and we hope and trust this will be an exciting and beneficial experience.